-- Smoking in any area of campus. - The unauthorized sale of cigarettes and other tobacco products is prohibited anywhere on university property.
+- Smoking or using tobacco products, including cigarettes, smokeless tobacco, vapes, and electronic cigarettes, in any area of campus, including university housing. - The unauthorized sale of cigarettes and other tobacco/nicotine products is prohibited anywhere on university property.

-It should be noted that the presence of ashes, in or about residence rooms, halls and/or university buildings creates a rebuttable presumption that a student has violated the university's smoking policy.
+It should be noted that the presence of ashes in or about residence rooms, halls, and/or university buildings creates a rebuttable presumption that a student has violated the university's Smoking/Tobacco policy.